Danish opt-outs from the European Union: Frederiksen government

 Following the 2022 Russian invasion of Ukraine, Denmark held a referendum on abolishing its defence opt-out.
 The referendum took place on 1 June 2022, ending with the yes side winning by two thirds of the vote.
-Following the referendum Denmark formally notified the EU of its renunciation of its opt-out on defence matters, effective from 1 July.
+Following the referendum Denmark formally notified the EU of its renunciation of its opt-out on defence matters on June 20, which became effective from 1 July.
 Frederiksen stated that despite the approval of the eliminating the defence opt-out, she did not plan to hold referendums on the other remaining opt-outs.

 Opinion polls

 A poll from early June 2008 saw a clear majority in favour of repealing the defence and judicial issues opt-outs, a very close race regarding the euro and a clear majority against repealing the citizenship opt-outs.

 Following an increase in support for abolishing the opt-outs, support dropped in mid-May 2009; in January 2009, 49.8% were in favour of having the Euro as Danish currency, dropping to 45.2% against and 43.7% in favour in May 2009.
 Support for abolishing opt-outs on legal and defence cooperation has also dwindled to equal numbers pro and against.

 Afterwards support for abolishing the opt-outs increased again.
 In October 2009, there was a majority in favour of abolishing each of the four opt-outs, the only difference being in the size of majority: